threeport/threeport/cmd/tptdev/README.md

 ## tptdev build

 Builds docker images that are used by Threeport control plane components.
+In order to push docker images, you must set `DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables.

 ## tptdev debug